-The course has built on my existing industry knowledge.
-It’s also deepened my understanding of Sports Management, and given me the tools to continue my learning.
+The graduate certificate course built on my existing industry knowledge.
+It also deepened my understanding of sports management, and gave me the tools to continue my learning.

-The interactions with classmates and exposure to such a diverse range of people and minds has been really beneficial.
-The lecturers are keen to share their vast knowledge and experience.
+The interactions with classmates and exposure to such a diverse range of people and minds was beneficial, and the lecturers are keen to share their knowledge and experience.

 I’ve met some interesting people since beginning my studies.
 The information and learnings I’ve acquired are the reason I’m studying – I’ve really expanded my knowledge since beginning my studies.
 And, it’s great former Melbourne Victory Captain Carl Valeri was studying the same course with me.

 For me, the graduate certificate was a great stepping stone with a vast amount of knowledge packed in there.
 Most of us in these courses are working part or full time, so everyone was going through the same workload.
 Even if you think you are too busy for it, you can always make the time to make it work.

 I’ve now enrolled in the at VU.
 So I’ll chip away at that over the next few years.
 As for the business, we want to keep it at a level where it’s worthwhile but doesn’t take over our lives.
 We still want to enjoy family life and be a big part of our kids’ lives."